“India lives in her villages.”— Mahatma Gandhi

 X. Mattur Village

-Deep in Karnataka, on the banks of river Tunga, Mattur Village is home to people who converse with each other in pure Sanskrit daily.
-Even the vegetable vendors speak in this language.
-However, Sanskrit, considered by many as a dying language, thrives in a few pockets in India – Mattur being one of them.
-More than 90% of the population here is well versed and fluent in Sanskrit.
+Deep in Karnataka, on the banks of river Tunga, Mattur is home to people who converse with each other in pure Sanskrit on a daily basis.
+Sanskrit, considered by many as a dying language, thrives in a few pockets in India – Mattur being one of them.
+More than 90 percent of the population here is well versed and fluent in Sanskrit.

 Other slightly atypical traits of the community include the colourful costumes of both men and women accompanies by flower decorations for their hair, living in complete harmony with nature, subsisting on a vegan diet, and their naturally cheerful and stress-free attitudes despite living in small rock shelters.
 Unsurprisingly, to keep their lineage as pure, Dards of Aryan villages do not marry outsiders.
 Their first preference is to marry within the village itself and if not, the second preference is to marry inhabitants of other Aryan settlements to keep the purity of their Aryan breed intact.